YangKeao/Agilulf/README.md

 ```

 You can setup a server yourself and send requests to that server.
 The default addr is "127.0.0.1:3421" which
-is the same as default addr of Agilulf Server.
+is same with default addr of Agilulf Server.

 ## TODO